Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 load_batch(manifest)

-For large intermediate artifacts, consider a custom XCom backend that transparently stores values in S3 or GCS, returning only a URI.
-This keeps the metadata DB small and your XCom usage consistent.
+For large intermediate artefacts, a custom XCom backend that transparently stores values in S3 or GCS and returns only a URI should be considered.
+This approach keeps the metadata database small and ensures consistent XCom use.

 Deployment Architectures and Executors

-For most new installations in 2026, KubernetesExecutor on managed k8s (EKS, GKE, AKS) is the pragmatic default.
-Each task gets a fresh pod with its own resources, failure isolation is automatic, and autoscaling comes from the cluster itself.
-The downside is pod startup overhead — usually 5 to 20 seconds — which is irrelevant for multi-minute tasks but brutal for thousands of sub-second tasks.
+For most new installations in 2026, KubernetesExecutor on managed Kubernetes (EKS, GKE, or AKS) is the pragmatic default.
+Each task receives a fresh pod with its own resources, failure isolation is automatic, and autoscaling is supplied by the cluster itself.
+The drawback is pod startup overhead, typically 5 to 20 seconds, which is immaterial for multi-minute tasks but problematic for thousands of sub-second tasks.

 Best Practices for Production